Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Print-ready workflows with full CMYK and bleed support

-- Huge ecosystem of plugins and third-party assets
+- Massive ecosystem of plugins and third-party assets

 Cons:

-- Steep learning curve — not volunteer-friendly without training
+- Steep learning curve — requires training for most volunteers

 - Subscription model means you own nothing if you cancel